Decoding Linear Functions: Which Equation Represents a Straight Line?

 Common Forms of Linear Equations

-Linear functions can be expressed in several equivalent forms, each offering a unique perspective on the relationship between x and y.
+Linear functions can be expressed in several equivalent forms, each offering a unique perspective on the relationship between x and y And that's really what it comes down to..

 1. Slope-Intercept Form: y = mx + b